The Mackay School

 The Mackay School, a Chilean school located in Reñaca, Region of Valparaiso, Chile.
 Of Scottish origin; it was founded in 1857 by Scottish immigrants.
-It is considered one of the best academic institutions in the Valparaiso region.
+It is considered one of the best academic institutions in the Valparaíso Region.
 Currently it only educates male students.

 History

-The Mackay School was founded in 1857 as The Valparaíso Artizan School, with the aim to make available quality education for the children of English, American and especially Scottish craftsmen of limited resources who worked in the factories and railroads of Valparaíso during the middle of the 19th century.
+The Mackay School was founded in 1857 by Peter Mackay as The Valparaíso Artizan School, with the aim to make available quality education for the children of English, American and especially Scottish craftsmen of limited resources who worked in the factories and railroads of Valparaíso during the middle of the 19th century.

 The school was first located in the "Cerro Alegre" area of Valparaíso.
 One of the founders of the school was Scot Peter Mackay, who was also the first headmaster.
 The school had a spectacular welcome, showing why more teachers were needed.
 One that arrived to reinforce Mackay was George Sutherland.
 By 1866, the institution counted with more than 140 students.
 Another educator that arrived was Thomas Somerscales, who was contracted as an arts teacher.
 Until then, only students who spoke English were accepted.
 But this tradition would be broken in 1871, when opening the first course for Chilean children who did not speak the English language.